Introduction to About Professor Slots

 Shortly after winning the above taxable jackpots, with little more than a dream of someday being Professor Slots, first I had to graduate college.
 Again.
 For the seventh time.

 If you’ve read by professional biography, you may have noticed I have a lot of college degrees.
-In fact, I have 8 college degrees mostly in physics and engineering.
+I have eight college degrees, mostly in physics and engineering.
 I was what is known as a professional student – until I wasn’t, anymore.
-Which is exactly were we are at in my personal history: Time to Get a Job!
+Suddenly, it was: Time to Get a Job!

 But then, something interesting happened.
 I started winning big money.
 And, most astonishingly, I could tell why.